Seeking to slow climate change, lawsuits look to the constitution

 Environmentalists say the case is far more than a stunt.
 Losing could mean having to pay the state’s legal fees, meaning a total bill exceeding $500,000.

-Worldwide, there are almost 900 lawsuits related to climate change in 25 nations, a U.N. study said in March.
+Worldwide, there are almost 900 lawsuits related to climate change in 25 nations, a U.N. study said in March, from Pakistan to New Zealand.

-Among them, a Peruvian farmer launched an appeal in Germany on Monday, arguing that greenhouse gas emissions by energy utility RWE are partly to the blame for melting an Andean glacier that is threatening to cause floods.

 That could herald more claims.